kwilkos/cxf/distribution/src/main/release/samples/soap_header/README.txt

 Where # is the TCP/IP port used by the servlet container, e.g., 8080.

+Or
+  ant client-servlet -Dhost=localhost -Dport=8080

+You can ignore the -Dhost and -Dport if your tomcat setup is same, i.e ant client-servlet

 Using java, run the client application with the command: